Dance Theatre Group

-For those interested in dance as a performance art who wish to perform, choreograph, or learn about stage production, there is the Dance Theatre Group (DTG).
-DTG is a student organization advised and supervised by Micki Taylor-Pinney with assistance from dance faculty Ann Brown Allen and guest artist Peter DiMuro.
+Dance Theatre Group (DTG) is a student organization for those interested in dance as a performance art who wish to train, perform, and/or choreograph.
+It is advised and supervised by Micki Taylor-Pinney with assistance from dance faculty member Liz Roncka, and Ann Brown Allen (fall) and guest artist William McLaughlin (spring).

 How to get involved

-- Dancer—If you want to dance just let the choreographers know that you are available and interested in their piece.
+- Dancer—Each choreographer holds an audition.
 Please remember that once you agree to be in a piece, it is a commitment and you are expected to be at each rehearsal!